15 Things To Do In Ethiopia: Experience Nature And Culture

 Photo: Francesco Bandarin / Wikimedia Commonse

 Lalibela is often referred to as the “New Jerusalem” due to its stunning collection of 12th-century rock-hewn churches.
 These architectural wonders are among Ethiopia’s most revered historical and religious sites.
 They are a testament to the ingenuity and dedication of the medieval Ethiopian kingdom.
 Among them, one of the most famous churches is Bete Giyorgis, which resembles a cross and is set deep into the earth.
-Legend has it that angels helped complete the work overnight.
 Visiting Lalibela is a chance to behold these ancient structures and to experience Ethiopia’s deep Christian heritage.

 Location: Lalibela, Ethiopia